baotran01/Skipli-SMS-Verification-Web-App/README.md

 - [Authors](#authors)

 ## 🧐 About <a name = "about"></a>
-Skipli Take Home Project - Phone Number Verfication Web App through SMS using React.js, Express.js, Node,js, Firebase and Twilio API
+Phone Number Verfication Web App through SMS using React.js, Express.js, Node,js, Firebase and Twilio API

 ## ⛏️ Built Using <a name = "built_using"></a>